 BarCampMontreal2: the (missing) women of tech conferences

-I don't really have an opinion on the whole "women in technology" issue and its direct relative, the "women in tech conferences" issue, because I don't really have enough information to form a considered opinion.
+I don't currently have an opinion on the whole issue and its direct relative, the "women in tech conferences" issue, because I don't really have enough information to form a considered opinion.
 But with that in mind, what information do we have, anyway?

 We can start with some statistics.
 Martine quoted an article with statistics on male vs. female speakers at tech/web/design conferences.
 The number of female speakers varies, but is typically about 15-20% and is as high as 30% (at only one place).
 Now, what do those numbers mean?
 A couple of things.
 First, while the overall human population is about 51% women, the population of women speakers at tech conferences is... less.
 So tech conferences are biased, right?

 Well, not exactly.
 Everyone knows that the tech industry is itself biased.
 According to a Stanford University study, 32% of the IT workforce in 2004 was female.
 This implies that speakers at tech conferences underrepresent, but not hugely, the population of women in technology overall: 20% speaking out of 32% overall.

 But one statistic that's not given is how many women attend tech conferences.
 That number would help break apart two stats: the number of women who are interested at all, vs. the fraction of those who are willing to make presentations.
 At BarCampMontreal2 the attendees were about 10% women, while the presenters were about 20% women.
 That means women who attended were more likely to present than men who attended.
 How come?
 Now that's something worth discussing.